Educator Open House "Storm Cloud: Picturing the Origins of Our Climate Crisis"

 Lectures

 Journey back in time to everyday life in the 19th century and explore the impact of industrialization and globalization on our environment.
-Hear from curator Kristen Anthony about this history of the climate crisis and how it connects to today and from curators Melinda McCurdy and Karla Nielsen about clouds from art and literature.
+Hear from curator Kristen Anthony about the history of the climate crisis and how it connects to today and from curators Melinda McCurdy and Karla Nielsen about clouds from art and literature.

-This workshop aligns with our Cloud Journal activity
+This workshop aligns with our Cloud Journal activity.

 Program Schedule

 9:45 a.m.
-Check-in opens at Admissions
+Check-in opens at Admission

 10 a.m.
 Introduction with Education staff

 10:15 a.m.
-Kristen Anthony, Assistant Curator for Special Projects at The Huntington
+Kristen Anthony, assistant curator for special projects at The Huntington

 11 a.m.
-Melinda McCurdy, Curator of British Art and Karla Nielsen, Senior Curator of Literary Collections at The Huntington
+Melinda McCurdy, curator of British art, and Karla Nielsen, senior curator of literary collections at The Huntington

 11:45 a.m.
 Curriculum connections with Education staff